 Knitting designer series: Creating a knitting pattern.
 Knitting designer series: I invited a few of my favourite knitwear designers to discuss their design process and inspiration and to share some tips and ideas too.
 Hilary Smith Callis lives in San Francisco with her husband and toddler son.
 You can find her line of knitting patterns at theyarniad and find her on Ravelry as theyarniad.
 After I’ve published a new pattern, I often talk about my inspiration for the design, but I only focus on what it looks like.
 Rarely, if ever, do I get down into the details of how the pattern itself comes about.
 In my fantasies, after I have an idea for a design and make a little sketch, I just sit down one day and knit the whole thing.

 My internet service provider (ISP) advised me that this was due to an aggressive spam filter operated by AOL.
 My ISP is working with AOL regarding the problem.
 Meanwhile, if you are one of the unfortunates whose verification email was blocked by AOL and you think you may have missed out on your verification email, please *Contact Me* so we can get that verfication completed.
+By the way, welcome to Knittingfool.com.
+If you are new here, I suggest that you explore the Alphabetical listing.
+If you are looking for a cable or a lace or some particular category of knitting pattern, try the Stitch Type Listing.
+If you are looking for a stitch that repeats over a cetain number of stitches, try the Stitch Count Listing.
 The Contiguous Method - a description of the contiguous method.
 Knitting Calculator - Calculate Yarn Requirements for a Variety of Projects at Jimmy Beans Wool.
 The Incredible, Custom-fit Raglan Sweater.

 Heels by number Disclaimer: I have not personally turned each of these heels using the number of stitches indicated, but the numbers should work.

 Standards & Guidelines for Crochet & Knitting.
 The publishers, fiber, needle and hook manufacturers and yarn members of the Craft Yarn Council have worked together to set up a series of guidelines and symbols to bring uniformity to yarn, needle and hook labeling and to patterns, whether they appear in books, magazines, leaflets or on yarn labels.

 Our goal is to make it easier for industry manufacturers, publishers and designers to prepare consumer-friendly products and for consumers to select the right materials for a project and complete it successfully.
 Included are: We urge manufacturers, publishers and designers, to adopt these guidelines.
-Knitting Design for Beginners: Designing Knitwear Patterns; Getting Started.
-Once you can knit, there is nothing to stop you from designing your own simply shaped garments.
+Downloads of the graphic symbols are available at this web site at no charge.